Chapter 1:

 In a few moments, the remaining survivors turned into chunks of flesh.

-After shooting off all those spells, I don’t feel tired in the least, and looking at the corpses, it seems I severely underestimated the firepower of my spell.
+Despite shooting off all those spells, I don’t feel tired in the least.
+I examine the corpses.
+It seems I severely underestimated the firepower of my spell.

-Whilst amazed by my cheat Eldritch powers, the farmer walks up to me, grateful for my assistance, “Thanks for the assist, stranger.
-My crops would’ve been stolen if you didn’t help.
-What’s your name stranger?”
+Whilst I marvel at my cheat Eldritch powers, the farmer walks up to me, grateful for my assistance.
+“Thanks for the help.
+My crops would’ve been stolen if you hadn’t helped.
+What’s your name, stranger?”

 Damn?
 Is he a Texan?
 That’s a real nice countryside accent he’s got going on.